The syzygy distinguisher: Introduction

 First, our distinguisher can be seen as a generalization of the so-called \emph{square code} distinguisher, first presented in \cite{FGOPT13}, reinterpreted in \cite{MarPel12}, and fully analyzed in \cite{MorTil23}.
 Let $\code$ be a $[n,k]$-code, and $S_2$ the space of quadratic forms in $k$ indeterminates.
 Let \beq \ev_2: S_2\longto\F^n \eeq be the evaluation map at the columns of a given generator matrix of $\code$.
 Then the image of $\ev_2$ is the square code $\code\deux$, and its kernel is the space of quadratic relations $I_2(\code)$.
 The dimensions of these spaces are related, and can be expressed as a Betti number: \beq \beta_{1,2}(\code)=\dim(I_2(\code))=\binom{k+1}{2}-\dim(\code\deux). \eeq Now \cite{FGOPT13} gives a lower bound on this $\beta_{1,2}(\code)$ when $\code$ is the dual of an alternant or (binary) Goppa code.
 On the other hand, \cite{CCMZ15} shows $\beta_{1,2}(\code)=\left(\binom{k+1}{2}-n\right)^+$ with high probability when $\code$ is random.
 If this quantity is smaller than the said lower bound, we can distinguish.

-Likewise we claim that Theorem~2.8 of \cite{Eisenbud05} provides a $\beta_{2,3}$-based distinguisher for $\GRS$ codes among $[7,4]$-codes,\footnote{erratum: among \underline{MDS} $[7,4]$-codes (which then implies of full square)} where we restrict to codes whose square is the whole space --- otherwise we can use the square distinguisher.
-For such a code we always have $\dim(I_2(\code))=\binom{4+1}{2}-7=3$.
+Likewise we claim that Theorem~2.8 of \cite{Eisenbud05} provides a $\beta_{2,3}$-based distinguisher for $\GRS$ codes among MDS $[7,4]$-codes.
+Indeed, for such codes, the square always fills the whole space --- so the square distinguisher does not apply --- and we have $\dim(I_2(\code))=\binom{4+1}{2}-7=3$.
 Let $Q_1,Q_2,Q_3$ be a basis of $I_2(\code)$.
 By definition, $Q_1,Q_2,Q_3$ do not satisfy linear relations with coefficients in $\F$, however they can satisfy relations whose coefficients are forms of degree $1$.
 Such relations are also called degree~$3$ syzygies.
 They live in the kernel of the degree~$3$ Macaulay matrix \beq \mat{M}_3: I_2(\code)\tens S_1\longto S_3 \eeq where $S_1$ (resp. $S_3$) is the space of homogeneous linear (resp. cubic) forms in $k=4$ variables.
 Now Theorem~2.8 of \cite{Eisenbud05} shows that for a non-$\GRS$ code the map $\mat{M}_3$ is injective.
-On the other hand, if $\code$ is $\GRS$ with standard basis $\mot{y},\mot{y}\mot{x},\mot{y}\mot{x}^2,\mot{y}\mot{x}^3$ then we can take \beq Q_1=X_1X_3-X_2^2,\quad Q_2=X_1X_4-X_2X_3,\quad Q_3=X_2X_4-X_3^2 \eeq and these satisfy the syzygies \beq X_1Q_3-X_2Q_2+X_3Q_1 \;=\; X_2Q_3-X_3Q_2+X_4Q_1 \;=\; 0. \eeq Thus we can distinguish by computing $\beta_{2,3}(\code)=\dim\ker(\mat{M}_3)$, which will yield~$2$ for $\GRS$ and~$0$ for non-$\GRS$ $[7,4]$-codes.
+On the other hand, if $\code$ is $\GRS$ with standard basis $\mot{y},\mot{y}\mot{x},\mot{y}\mot{x}^2,\mot{y}\mot{x}^3$ then we can take \beq Q_1=X_1X_3-X_2^2,\quad Q_2=X_1X_4-X_2X_3,\quad Q_3=X_2X_4-X_3^2 \eeq and these satisfy the syzygies \beq X_1Q_3-X_2Q_2+X_3Q_1 \;=\; X_2Q_3-X_3Q_2+X_4Q_1 \;=\; 0. \eeq Thus we can distinguish by computing $\beta_{2,3}(\code)=\dim\ker(\mat{M}_3)$, which will yield~$2$ for $\GRS$ and~$0$ for non-$\GRS$ MDS $[7,4]$-codes.